 Impact

 An eBPF verifier bug arises when a BPF_END operation, which swaps byte order, mutates a register's scalar value without resetting its identifier.
 When the original register shares its scalar ID with another register, the verifier fails to break this link, causing propagated bounds to be incorrectly trusted.
-This flaw can be exploited by a malicious eBPF program that performs such operations and then manipulates conditional jumps to access memory addresses outside the intended bounds.
-The result is an out‑of‑bounds read or write in kernel space, which could lead to data leakage or elevation of privilege.
+Based on the description, it is inferred that a malicious eBPF program that performs such operations and manipulates conditional jumps could exploit the flaw, potentially enabling out-of-bounds read or write in kernel space.

 Affected Systems